bumbens/event-manager-api/README.md

    npm run dev
    ```

-The frontend will be available at `http://localhost:5174`.
+The frontend will be available at `http://localhost:5173` (the correct port is shown in the terminal after running the command).

 ## Frontend